Prompt a Robot to Walk with Large Language Models: Results

 Furthermore, we study the effect of how we normalize the observation and action prompt.
 We benchmark $5$ different normalization methods: (E1) original values without any normalization; (E2) normalize to positive values; (E3) normalize to integers; (E4) discard the decimal part and then normalize the integer part to positive integer values; (E5) normalize to positive integer values.
 Due to the limited token size of GPT-4, we opt for a compact observation prompt consisting of base linear and angular velocities.
 The benchmark result is summarized in TABLE~\ref{tab:normalization}.
 Unlike other experiments, to emphasize the performance in different normalization methods, we extend the walking time to $20$ seconds.
 We found that the normalization of the observation and action prompt is crucial as LLMs might parse a value of observation or action into several text tokens.
+In GPT-4, integers within the range of [-300, 300] are tokenized as a single token.
+The experimental results indicate that representing a single value as a token facilitates the LLM's ability to uncover implicit relationships between numbers.

 Based on the investigation of the text prompt, we can answer Question Q2: how should we design prompts for robot walking?
 We believe a synergy between description prompt and observation and action prompt is the key to utilizing LLMs to prompt a robot to walk.